 Compassion fatigue vs burnout

 Compassion fatigue and burnout have similar symptoms, but there are some key differences.

+Burnout usually develops over time.
 Top signs of burnout include emotional and physical exhaustion, feelings of negativity and indifference, and feeling like you’re not getting the job done.
-And, burnout usually develops over time.

 Common signs of compassion fatigue